Best Online Master’s Degrees in: Risk Management

 Editor’s Picks: Online Schools for Risk Management

 Boston University was selected as the top online master’s degree in risk management for value.
 A strong academic reputation, accomplished faculty members, and good financial aid packages all influence BU’s placement at the top of this category.
-The school was ranked 53rd on U.S. News & World Report’s list of the top national universities in 2012.
+The school was ranked 53rd on U.S. News & World Report’s list of the top national universities.
 In addition, PayScale.com reported that graduates can expect a 7.6% return on investment according to their annual ROI Rankings.
 This increased to an expected 9.5% return once financial aid was factored in to the equation.

 The best online master’s degree in risk management in terms of flexibility is Walden University.
 With the majority of their programs designed for distance learners who are trying to balance the responsibilities of their professional and personal lives, Walden is highly invested in creating an adaptable learning environment.
 Online courses are delivered asynchronously, meaning students do not have scheduled times they must log in to the virtual classroom.
 Rather, students are free to access course materials, complete assignments, and participate in discussion boards at times that are most convenient for them.